-According to Dr. Michelle Drouin, a professor at Indiana University-Purdue University in Fort Wayne, Indiana, 89% of the undergraduates in her study had experienced these phantom vibrations about every two weeks on the average although only one in 11 classified them as “bothersome.”
+According to Dr. Michelle Drouin, a professor at Indiana University-Purdue University in Fort Wayne, Indiana, 89 percent of the undergraduates in her study had experienced these phantom vibrations about every two weeks on average, although only one in 11 classified them as “bothersome.”
 Those who reacted more emotionally to text messages and were more dependent on text messaging were more bothered by them.

 If they were not bothersome, then why would anyone worry about them?

-I talked about phantom vibrations in my book, iDisorder, and in our research we now always ask our participants about how often they check in with their devices or websites and their perceived anxiety about not being able to check in as often as they would like.
+I talked about phantom vibrations in my book, iDisorder, and in our research, we now always ask our participants about how often they check in with their devices or websites and their perceived anxiety about not being able to check-in as often as they would like.
 The table and figure below, taken from a recent article entitled, “Is Facebook Creating ‘iDisorders’?
-The Link Between Clinical Symptoms of Psychiatric Disorders and Technology Use, Attitudes and Anxiety” published in Computers in Human Behavior by my colleagues and I, plus data from some yet unpublished additional research, provides a glimpse of why so many younger people—and some older people, too—are feeling these phantom vibrations.
+The Link Between Clinical Symptoms of Psychiatric Disorders and Technology Use, Attitudes, and Anxiety,” published in Computers in Human Behavior by my colleagues and I, plus data from some yet-unpublished additional research, provides a glimpse into why so many younger people—and some older people, too—are feeling these phantom vibrations.

-So, it is clear to me that while phantom vibrations may not be overtly bothersome—after all how long does it take to check your phone?—they are potentially increasing the flow of neurotransmitters such as norepinephrine, dopamine, epinephrine and cortoctropin-releasing hormone and decrease the flow of serotonin, and gamma-aminobutyric acid.
+So, it is clear to me that while phantom vibrations may not be overtly bothersome—after all, how long does it take to check your phone?—they are potentially increasing the flow of neurotransmitters, such as norepinephrine, dopamine, epinephrine, and corticotropin-releasing hormones, and decreasing the flow of serotonin and gamma-aminobutyric acid.

 An even more interesting result was discovered when the participants were separated, based on their self-reported use, into heavy and light smartphone users.
 The next graph shows the increase in anxiety for these two groups separated by those who had their phones taken away (white bars) and those who were allowed to keep but not look at their phones (green bars).
 As you can see, it is those heavy smartphone users who showed the greatest increase in anxiety across the 60 minutes.

-Recently I wrote a blog post on a phenomenon called FoMO or Fear of Missing Out.
-I think that these two phenomena, FoMO and phantom vibration syndrome, both capture the same prevailing issue.
-We are now so primed with anxiety about our electronic world (and particularly that which involves communicating such as text messages and social media) that we misinterpret a simple signal from our neurons located below our pocket as an incoming message rather than an itch that needs to be scratched.
-As we are finding out, it really seems to be all about anxiety that builds up when we are not allowed to check in with our social media which young people appear to check extremely often.
+Recently I wrote a blog post on a phenomenon called FOMO or Fear of Missing Out.
+I think that these two phenomena, FOMO and phantom vibration syndrome, both capture the same prevailing issue.
+We are now so primed with anxiety about our electronic world (and particularly that which involves communicating, such as text messages and social media) that we misinterpret a simple signal from our neurons located below our pocket as an incoming message, rather than an itch that needs to be scratched.
+As we are finding out, it really seems to be all about the anxiety that builds up when we are not allowed to check in with our social media, which young people appear to check extremely often.